 - Never Avoid Creating a Product that Will Face Criticism

 Seth Godin argues that products or services that stand out usually face criticism.
-Those that never face criticism are safe and boring, and for this reason, they never attract customers.
+Those that never face criticism are boring: for this reason, they never attract customers.
 Therefore, we should not avoid creating products that will attract criticism.

 - Most Successful Entrepreneurs Often Care About their Products

-It is easier for your business to be successful if you sell products you really love because loving a product makes you know how to make it extremely remarkable.
-For instance, Starbucks is successful because Howard Schultz, the Company’s CEO, loves coffee, and for this reason, he knows the type of coffee that many people love.
+It is easier for your business to be successful if you sell products you really love because loving a product enables you to know how to make it extremely remarkable.
+For instance, Starbucks is successful because Howard Schultz loves coffee and knows the type of coffee that many people love.

 - Focus on Your Most Profitable Customers

 While marketing, always focus on your most profitable customers.
 You must never create ads that focus on the masses because they will never spread the word about your product.
-Ignore the masses and focus all your marketing efforts on your most loyal consumers because they care about your product, and they will always talk about it, thus ensuring that many people know about it.
+Ignore the masses and focus your marketing effort on your most loyal customers because they care about your product.
+Besides, they will always talk about it, ensuring that many people know it.